Assiniboine: Subgroups and bands

 The bands of chief Manitupotis (also known as Wankanto – Little Soldier) and Hunkajuka (Hum-ja-jin-sin, Inihan Kinyen – Little Chief), together about 300 people with about 50 warriors, on June 1, 1873, were victims of the Cypress Hills Massacre.
-An estimated 25 to 30 Assiniboine were killed by American wolfers to take revenge for horse-stealing Cree in Montana.
+At least 20 Assiniboine were killed by American wolfers to take revenge for horse-stealing Cree in Montana.
 This massacre led to the development of the North-West Mounted Police (NWMP), later known as the Royal Canadian Mounted Police (RCMP).